Portland Personal Injury Attorney

 In these situations, you need a good law firm on your side.
 Luckily, your injury lawyer from DuBois Law Group can help you gather and present the evidence necessary to establish the at-fault party’s negligence.
 He or she can also defend you against accusations of shared liability and protect your award from Oregon’s comparative negligence laws.

-What If I Am Partially at Fault?
+What If I Am Partially at Fault In My Injury?

 Oregon follows a modified comparative negligence rule in cases where a personal injury plaintiff is partially responsible for his or her accident.
 If the court finds that the plaintiff is more than 50% at fault, he or she will not receive any compensation.
 Otherwise, the court will deduct the percentage of liability from the final award.